Muskan-Kushwaha/Muskan-Kushwaha/README.md

 - 👋 Hi, I’m @Muskan-Kushwaha
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning data & sql and i will be how to use SAS soon
+- 🌱 I’m currently learning data & sql and i will be learning how to use SAS soon
 - 💞️ I’m looking for open projects that can help me improve
 - 📫 Reach me on Muskan.kushwaha@Outlook.com